 Devils on horseback are commonly served as part of a Christmas feast.

 So to be clear, this is not the traditional Devils on Horseback recipe but rather, a version of them.

 I like making these Bacon Wrapped Stuffed Dates so much, do not be surprised if you see a recipe for the traditional version as well show up on the blog!

 - 24 Medjool dates, pitted

-- 8 ounces Stilton or cranberry Stilton, or substitute the same amount another soft cheese like goat, feta or blue cheese
+- 8 ounces Stilton or cranberry Stilton, or substitute the same amount with another soft cheese like goat, feta, or blue cheese

 - wooden toothpicks or small skewers